Toxaris/pts/DEVELOPMENT.md

 lambda x : * . x
 ```

-You can also use parseSimple, if the program is not statically known.
+You can also use `parseSimple`, if the program is not statically known.

 # Normalizing terms